sgmurphy/wordpress-plugins/woo-checkout-field-editor-pro/readme.txt

 9. Locale override settings

 == Changelog ==
+= 2.0.1 =
+* Fixed the issue of the state of the checkbox field type not getting updated on My Account page.
+* Added WooCommerce 8.5 compatibility.
+* Added PHP 8.2 compatibility

 = 2.0.0 =
 * Fixed the issue of advanced settings not saving on initial installation.
 * Added compatibility with Kadence WooCommerce Email Designer plugin